The School of Public Health and Health Professions houses 29

 The Rehabilitation Physiology Lab conducts research

-on a wide range of individuals, from healthy people, the elderly
+on a wide range of individuals including the elderly and those with

-funded studies have included the quantitative assessment of
+have included the quantitative assessment of physiological function

-physiological function and functional performance and the effects
+and functional performance and the effects of specific exercise

-of specific exercise interventions on the elderly and patients with
+interventions on the elderly and patients with juvenile arthritis,

-post-polio syndrome.
-Students from the University at Buffalo, as
+Students from the University at Buffalo, as well as other

-fellowships and graduate work in the Rehab Physiology Lab.
+and graduate work in the Rehabilitation Physiology Lab.

 Contact Nadine M. Fisher, EdD, lab director, for more information.